lamdu/lamdu/doc/GuiTypes.md

 ## GUI.Momentu.Widget

-`Widget` is a view with added interactivity, via events that may affect things, and navigation related events and cursor information.

-**TODO:** `Widget` should also support smart positioning of hovers so they don't get placed outside of the screen.
+`Widget` is like a view, but also supports interactivity and responsive hovers.

-## GUI.Momentu.Align
+## GUI.Momentu.Align - WithTextPos

-`AlignedWidget` is simply a `Widget` with an added alignment-point, used for positioning widgets when laying them out together in horizontal or vertical boxes.
+`WithTextPos` is simply a `Widget` with an added alignment-point for the vertical position of texts, so that when widgets with text are glued together the text stays properly aligned.

 ## GUI.Momentu.Responsive